-Memac Ogilvy Appoints Mario Morby To Drive Effectiveness And Embrace New Technology In Creativity

-(MENAFN- Dubai PR Network) Memac Ogilvy appoints Mario Morby to drive effectiveness and embrace new technology in creativity
+Memac Ogilvy appoints Mario Morby to drive effectiveness and embrace new technology in creativity

-Award-winning Chief Strategy Officer MENA, to raise the levels of strategic and creative product and guide the agency in future technology uptake

-[Dubai, UAE – February 27, 2024] – Memac Ogilvy, the leading award-winning integrated creative network, has appointed planning and strategy specialist Mario Morby as Chief Strategy Officer, MENA.
-The move aims to strengthen the company's position as a modern marketing and communications powerhouse, in line with its philosophy of 'Borderless Creativity'.
+(MENAFN- Ogilvy) [Dubai, UAE – February 27, 2024] – Memac Ogilvy, the leading award-winning integrated creative network, has appointed planning and strategy specialist Mario Morby as Chief Strategy Officer, MENA.
+The move aims to strengthen the company’s position as a modern marketing and communications powerhouse, in line with its philosophy of “Borderless Creativity”.

 Morby has been based in the region for over five years, working in strategy leadership positions with FP7 McCann.
 This builds on his distinguished experience in strategy and planning in his native UK.
 His rigorous, effective, and creative strategies have garnered industry recognition and awards including Loeries, Cannes Lions, Epica, Dubai Lynx, MENA Effies, AME, WARC Effectiveness, WARC MENA and WARC Media.